idcrook/3dprintering/projects/mini-rack/10inch_rackmount_backside_brace/README.md

-# 10-inch rackmount back-side cantilever supports
+# 10-inch rackmount back-side cantilevered shelf supports

-I printed some large 10-inch rackmount shelves in PLA.
-Decided to adapt these brackets to help with potential cantilever droops on one of the network switches with PSU power brick included on the 10-inch shelf.
+I print some largish 10-inch rackmount shelves in PLA.
+Adapted these brackets to help with potential cantilever droops for one of the network switches with PSU power brick included on the 10-inch shelf, but should be easy to adapt to others.

 ![mockup](muckup.png)